Startup Security Toolkit

 Offboarding is incomplete

-- which assets, systems, and vendors matter operationally
+• which assets, systems, and vendors matter operationally

-- who owns each system and who approves access
+• who owns each system and who approves access

-- which roles are critical and what they depend on
+• which roles are critical and what they depend on

-- who tracks risks, incidents, and resilience measures
+• who tracks risks, incidents, and resilience measures

-- where lifecycle controls need more discipline
+• where lifecycle controls need more structure and discipline

-When ownership is vague, the company relies on memory, goodwill, and speed.
-That might work briefly, but it becomes fragile as the team grows.
-A simple ownership structure makes access, review, and incident handling more reliable.
+When ownership is vague, the company relies on memory, speed, goodwill, and whoever happens to notice an issue first.
+That may work briefly, but it becomes fragile as the team grows, systems multiply, and customer expectations increase.

-Who this is for
+Who this is designed for

-- teams that want clearer accountability without creating bureaucracy
+• teams that want clearer accountability without creating bureaucracy

-- founders who want to reduce ambiguity around systems, access, and risk
+• founders who want to reduce ambiguity around systems, access, and risk

-Use the toolkit to make responsibility more visible
+Use the toolkit to make responsibility more visible.

 Does this assign responsibility automatically?